(Disclaimer: We are solar nerds, not tax nerds. Please consult a tax professional for authoritative advice on this issue.)

 Use Form 3468 for commercial solar.

 A renewal would require an act of Congress.
 It has been renewed before, most recently by the Bipartisan Budget Act of 2018.
-There is definitely no certainty that they would do it again.
-Best to take advantage of it in the available timeframe, if you can.
+Even so, the credit is due to expire completely for homeowners by 2023.